Suedama86/-NVIDIA-Shutdown-Fix-/README.md

 # NVIDIA Shutdown Fix

 This utility disables NVIDIA telemetry and display services to prevent TDR (Timeout Detection and Recovery) errors during shutdown in Windows virtual machines (VMs) with GPU passthrough.
-It cleanly[...]
+It cleanly stops services, sets them to disabled, and logs actions—all fully automated.

 ---